CodeNextAdmin/Raspimon_Academy/README.md

 Welcome to your Raspimon on your Raspberry Pi.
 This quick guide will help you get started.

 ## How to download code from GitHub
--a Locate the green "Code" button on the right side of the page near the "About" section -a Select that option and download zip
+- a Locate the green "Code" button on the right side of the page near the "About" section
+- a Select that option and download zip
--a Extract zip files to /home/pi/Desktop
+- a Extract zip files to /home/pi/Desktop

 ## What is in this folder?